alafr/SVG-to-PDFKit/examples/README.md

 &nbsp; &nbsp;

 ### Tests
-Tests are SVG files downloaded from https://www.w3.org/Graphics/SVG/WG/wiki/Test_Suite_Overview and embeded into a javascript 'Tests.js' file.
+Tests are SVG files downloaded from https://www.w3.org/Graphics/SVG/WG/wiki/Test_Suite_Overview and embeded into a javascript `tests1.js` file.
 Test files containing animations, filters, scripting, CSS styling or links have been removed, as these SVG features are out of this repository's scope.
+Other new tests are added in the `tests2.js` file.

 Each SVG file is converted into PDF with SVG-to-PDFKit and <a href="https://github.com/devongovett/pdfkit">PDFKit</a>, and the resulting PDF is rendered as an image with <a href="https://github.com/mozilla/pdf.js/">PDFjs</a>.
 The same SVG file is drawn into a canvas by the browser (it only works in Chrome).
 The two images are then compared with <a href="https://github.com/Huddle/Resemble.js/">Resemble.js</a>.